yu000019/Drupal7-WET-Distro/profiles/webexp/modules/custom/wetkit_global/wetkit_migrate/README.txt

  */

 Migrate WetKit
-An plug-in module to the migrate module which extends its capability to importing HTML.
+An plug-in module to the migrate module which extends its capability to import a vast array of content.

 CONTENTS
 --------